Winter Swings in Sedona

 Unquestionably, every trip to Sedona should also include a hiking experience, or two.
 Although not for the faint of heart, walking across Devil’s Bridge was about the most intense hiking experience I’ve ever had.
 Tip-toeing across this soaring natural arch (be careful as one false move could spell disaster!) is an adrenaline rush you’ll never forget.
 Another fabulous hike is Doe Mountain, which takes you high atop a cacti-coated mesa with panoramic views at every turn.

 For golfers wanting to get in as many swings as possible, tacking on an extra round – or five! – in Scottsdale, either before or after your stay in Sedona, is highly recommended.
+Find here the best air conditioning service in temecula.
 With over 200 golf courses to choose from, the options are dizzying.
 Located in Carefree, The Boulders is a phenomenal golf resort with two outstanding Jay Moorish-designed golf courses that swerve through massive boulders.
 Conveniently, it’s also located northwest of downtown Scottsdale, the direction you’ll be traveling if you want to head to Sedona.
 Tip: As you depart for Sedona, drive into Cave Creek, a wild-west town just minutes from The Boulders, and chow down on mouth-watering ribs and brisket at Bryan’s Black Mountain BBQ.

 Regardless of how many holes you play, and where, exactly, you play them, a springtime golf junket to Sedona is going to hit the spot.
 After all, as every Canadian golfer will tell you, it’s way more fun swinging golf clubs than snow shovels.